The Junior Research Group Nano-Magnonics relocated to the Group of Nanomagnetism and Magnonics at the University of Vienna.

-On photo from left to right: Jun.-Prof. Dr. habil.
-Andrii Chumak (head of the group), Qi Wang (PhD student), Michael Schneider (PhD student), Martin Kewenig (PhD student), Björn Heinz (PhD student), Tobias Fischer (PhD student), Viktor Lauer (PhD student), Dr. Thomas Brächer (co-supervisor).
+On photo from left to right: David Breitbach (Master student), Steffen Steinert (Master student), Jun.-Prof. Dr. habil.
+Andrii Chumak (head of the group), Anna Maria Friedel (Master student), Michael Schneider (PhD student), Akira Lentfert Master student), Björn Heinz (PhD student), Dr. Qi Wang (Postdoc).

 Aims and scientific goals

 A spin wave is a collective excitation of the electron spin system in a magnetic solid.
 Spin-wave characteristics can be varied by a wide range of parameters which, in combination with a rich choice of linear and non-linear spin-wave properties, renders spin waves excellent objects for the studies of general wave physics.
 Nowadays, spin waves and their quanta, magnons, are attracting much attention also due to another very ambitious perspective.
 They are being considered as data carriers in novel computing devices instead of electrons in electronics [Nature Physics 11, 453 (2015)].
 The field of science that refers to information transport and processing by spin waves is known as magnonics.

 The strategic goal of the Nano-magnonics Group is to make a transformative change in the data processing paradigm from traditional electronics to magnonics.
 A set of recent groundbreaking physical discoveries in the field of magnonics and spintronics form a solid base for this.
 Moreover, the recent revolutionary progress in the growth of high-quality nanometer-thick Yttrium-Iron-Garnet (YIG) films, the material with the smallest known magnetic losses in nature, and in the patterning of these films, opened a way to the practical development of nano-scale magnonic computing systems.

 The main aims of the Nano-Magnonics Group are: